zoom/actions/zm.fetch/examples/github.md

-This is an example zm.fetch structure to **create a repository issue** in GitHub.
+This is an example zm.fetch structure to **create a repository issue** for GitHub.

 ```JavaScript
 zm.log.info('Creating GitHub issue');